Finite Distance Corrections to Vacuum Birefringence in Strong Gravitational and Electromagnetic Fields: Applications to physical metrics

 \subsubsection{The finite-distance birefringence profile}

-To compute the differential bending angle $\Delta \alpha$, we utilize the decomposition into refractive curvature and path-induced contributions derived in Eq. \eqref{3.7}.
+To compute the differential bending angle $\Delta \alpha$, we utilize the decomposition into refractive curvature and path-induced contributions derived in Eq. \eqref{IV.8}.
 The difference in the effective optical Gaussian curvature $\Delta K$ is the dominant source of birefringence.
-Given the $1/r^4$ scaling of the metric perturbations in Eq. \eqref{4.2}, the effective curvature difference scales as the second derivative of the metric perturbation:
+Given the $1/r^{4}$ scaling of the \emph{angular-sector} perturbations $h_\pm$ in Eq. \eqref{V.9}, the leading curvature difference scales as the second radial derivative of the corresponding metric deformation: